From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Discussion

-In classical nucleation theory \cite{becker1935kinetische}, the nucleation rate depends exponentially on the free-energy barrier for forming a critical nucleus, which reflects the competition between interfacial energy and the thermodynamic driving force.
-Temperature affects the rate through thermal activation and its influence on both the driving force and kinetic factors.
-The presence of inhomogeneities, such as pores, interfaces, or compositional gradients, can significantly reduce the nucleation barrier accelerating the process.
-Nanopores introduce localized regions of high pressure and temperature gradients, due to the laser energy focusing around the pore and its subsequent rapid collapse.
-These gradients create favorable conditions for atomic rearrangements and may locally alter the chemical potential, driving the system out of equilibrium and promoting faster formation of critical nuclei.

-Moreover, the collapse of the pore itself is a strongly nonequilibrium process that leads to a localized spike in pressure and temperature.
-Such localized transients may induce a heterogeneous nucleation site, facilitating rapid crystalline phase formation.
-The results are reminiscent of the findings by Poumellec et al., who demonstrated that electric fields induced by laser pulses could locally modulate the chemical potential and favor glass-to-crystal transitions in silica \cite{poumellec2023electrostatic}.
+Moreover, the collapse of the pore itself is a strongly nonequilibrium process that also leads to a localized spike in pressure and temperature.
 These phenomena, enhanced by the spatial inhomogeneities, indicate that localized structural fluctuations, like coordination number distributions, broken rings or trapped molecular species, could substantially modify the thermodynamic and kinetic landscape of crystallization.

-Additionally, pressure and potential energy are well-known indicators of phase transition dynamics in MD simulations.
-The observed two-stage behavior, i.e., a gradual initial drop followed by a sharp drop, aligns with the theoretical picture where the initial slow phase corresponds to the formation and stabilization of critical nuclei, and the subsequent rapid drop indicates a collective phase transformation.
-The delay observed in the homogeneous case further reinforces the notion that the pore serves as a structural seed or perturbation that drives the system toward crystallization at an accelerated rate.
-These observations not only validate the physical relevance of our model system but also offer insights into tailoring crystallization kinetics through nanostructuring in experimental settings.
+As confirmed by the evolution of the potential energy, the phase transition appears to be a two-stage process: first, the formation and stabilization of critical nuclei, followed by a collective phase transformation.
+These observations provide insight into how nanostructuring can be used to tune crystallization kinetics in experimental settings.

 This behavior can be rationalized in light of our experimental observations presented in Sec. \ref{sec:experiments}, which reveal that most crystallized regions in laser-irradiated silica glass are localized near interfaces rather than in the bulk.
 These interfacial zones exhibit enhanced thermal and pressure gradients, localized density fluctuations, and geometric complexity.
 Such features can locally reduce the nucleation energy barrier by altering the free energy landscape, thereby facilitating the crystallization process.